Home

 A far cheaper public transport option is the bus.
 In Tenerife, there is the island-wide bus company, called "TITSA".
 (Rather an unfortunate name, I know.
 It stands for Transportes Interurbanos de Tenerife, Sociedad Anónima, no less.)
 The number 111 bus travels backwards and forwards between the terminal in Santa Cruz and Playa de Las Americas along the main motorway, Autopista del sur, calling at the airport on the way.
 It is every 30 minutes throughout the day.
 Rather quaintly given the name "guaguas", these distinctive green buses are clean, efficient and generally on time.

 Even when I lived in Tenerife and had my own car, if I had go to Santa Cruz for any reason, I would use public transport in the shape of the bus.
 There is an express one (number 110) which hardly ever stops and you are there in no time, travelling in comfort.
 It is possible to purchase a return ticket, which, as you’d expect, works out cheaper than buying an individual ticket for each journey.
-The phrase to use when asking for this is ida y vuelta [eeda ee vuelta] - literally "there and back".
+The phrase to use when asking for this is ida y vuelta [eeda ee vuelta] - literally "going and returning".

 Should you find yourself in the capital of Tenerife, Santa Cruz, they are also valid for the tram system there (see below).